 - Think about shopping often: shopping often does not mean that you will spend more money.
 It is all about creating the best strategy.
 Avoid impulse buying at all costs.
 Buy what you need and watch for sales.

-- Check expiration dates: one good exercise to do that will help you save on energy, and money is checking for expiration dates.
+- Check expiration dates to reduce food waste: one good exercise to do that will help you save on energy, and money is checking for expiration dates.
 Mostly everything has an expiration date.
 If an item or fruit does not have an expiration date, make a note of the purchase date.

 - Learn how to properly store fresh fruits, fresh vegetables, and fresh herbs: Depending on where you purchase your fruits and vegetables, you may find that they last longer when stored in the refrigerator.
 I find fruits purchased from places such as Costco, Aldi, and Wegmans last longer when I store them in the fridge.
 Store produce correctly, so they taste fresh and last longer.